Azure/azure-powershell/src/Sql/Sql/help/Update-AzSqlSyncGroup.md

 Schema                      :
 ```

 This command updates a sync group for an Azure SQL Database. "schema.json" is a file in the local disk.
-It contains the shema payload in json format.
+It contains the schema payload in json format.
 An example of the schema json is:
 {"Tables":  [{"Columns":  [{"QuotedName":  "b3ee3a7f-7614-4644-ad07-afa832620b4bManualTestsm4column1"}, {"QuotedName":  "b3ee3a7f-7614-4644-ad07-afa832620b4bManualTestsm4column2"}], "QuotedName":  "MayQuotedTable1"},
 {"Columns":  [{"QuotedName":  "b3ee3a7f-7614-4644-ad07-afa832620b4bManualTestsm4column1"}, {"QuotedName":  "b3ee3a7f-7614-4644-ad07-afa832620b4bManualTestsm4column2"}], "QuotedName":  "MayQuotedTable2"}],
 "MasterSyncMemberName":  null